johnston9/la-donut/README.md

 <img src="documentation/lighthouse-images/l-men.png" width="90%">
 </h2>

 On the Shop and View Item Pages for mobile Lighthouse gave a 'Tap targets are not sized appropriately' note for the radio buttons on the item's 'size' or 'forsix' selection.
-I tried to add padding and extra margin to them but despite using the exact element code from dev tools css I could not change them.
+I tried to add padding and extra margin to them but despite using the exact element code from dev tools CSS I could not change them.
 I had got a warning about Tap targets for the footer icons and was able to fix this with padding.

 <p align="center"><strong>Mobile Tap Targets</strong></p>
 <h2 align="center">